 Using Bayes's rule and the assumption that $(x_t)_T$ and $(x_t)_{T^c}$ are independent, the MAP estimate based on the Partial-LSM model is given by

-In general it is difficult to compute the MAP estimate with the Partial-LSM prior on the {filtering noise}.
-However, if we also known the latent variable $w=[w_{i_1}, w_{i_2}, ..., w_{i_{N-L}}]^T$, we would have an objective function that can be minimized with respect to $x$.
-The typical approach when dealing with such a problem is the EM algorithm.
+In general, it is difficult to compute the MAP estimate with the Partial-LSM prior on the {filtering noise}.
+However, if we also {know} the latent variable $w=[w_{i_1}, w_{i_2}, ..., w_{i_{N-L}}]^T$, we obtain an objective function that can be minimized with respect to the variable $x$.
+The typical approach to addressing such a problem is the EM algorithm.

-{ In the subsequent sections, we will develop an EM algorithm to estimate the MAP value of $x_t$.
+In the subsequent sections, we will develop an EM algorithm to estimate the MAP value of $x_t$.
 By applying Jensen’s inequality, we can derive the following upper bound for the posterior likelihood.

 which is true for any probability distribution $q(w)$.
 Employing the EM algorithm as the foundation, we can execute coordinate descent in $\mathcal{L}(q, x)$.
 This process involves two pivotal updates, commonly referred to as the E step and the M step: